Chrisdeleon91/Algorithmic-Trading-Project-1/README.md

 ### Introduction

 Algorithmic trading that uses powerful computers and complex software to execute trades at very high speeds.
 Firms typically trade large volumes of securities, such as stocks, bonds, and currencies and they generate profits by exploiting tiny price discrepancies in the market.
-In this project, we propose to develop an lgorithmic trading system.
+In this project, we propose to develop an algorithmic trading system.
 Our goal is to create a profitable system that can trade cryptocurrencies at high speeds.

 * **System Design & Architecture**: To be led by Christopher, outlining the main components of the trading system and how they will interact.